rng-guy/NFSMWBartender/README.txt

 ── ■ │ "ADVANCED" FEATURE SET │ ■ ─────────────────────────────────────────────────────────────────

-The .ini files for this feature set are located in "scripts/BartenderSettings/Advanced".
+Before you use this feature set, see the "LIMITATIONS" section further below.

-To DISABLE this feature set, delete all .ini files in that folder (or the folder itself).
+The configuration (.ini) files for this set are located in "scripts/BartenderSettings/Advanced".

-See the "LIMITATIONS" section further below before using this feature set.
+To DISABLE this feature set, delete the entire "scripts/BartenderSettings/Advanced" folder.

 This feature set lets you change (per Heat level)
  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global spawn limit for how many cops may chase you at once,
  • how quickly cops leave the pursuit if they don't belong (if at all),
  • which vehicles may spawn to chase you (any amount, with counts and chances),
- • which vehicles may spawn in roadblocks (any amount, with chances),
+ • which vehicles may spawn in roadblocks (same as above),
- • which vehicles may spawn in scripted events (same as above),
+ • which vehicles may spawn in scripted events (ditto),
- • which vehicles may spawn as patrols in free-roam (ditto),
+ • which vehicles may spawn as patrols in free-roam (chances only),
  • which vehicle spawns in place of the regular helicopter, and
  • when exactly the helicopter can (de / re)spawn (if at all).